lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/4_Use_Nextflow_for_Pipelines.md

  - 📘 Read about [Pipeliner for Nextflow paper](https://www.biorxiv.org/content/biorxiv/early/2018/11/23/476515.full.pdf)
  - 📘 Link to [using caching with Nextflow](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html)
  - 📘 Link to paper on [containerized approaches to workflows(includes Nextflow)](https://www.preprints.org/manuscript/202001.0378/v1/download)
- - 📘 Link to run a NF workflow using The Broad's `GATK 4` tools with Nextflow.io use this command `nextflow run CRG-CNAG/CalliNGS-NF -r gatk4 -with-docker`
+ - 📘 Link to run a NF workflow using The Broad's `GATK 4` tools with Nextflow.io use this command
+    - `nextflow run CRG-CNAG/CalliNGS-NF -r gatk4 -with-docker`
  - 📘 Link to understanding that Nextflow architecture.
-NF is written in the [Groovy programming language](https://en.wikipedia.org/wiki/Apache_Groovy) & is designed to run on [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) instances
+  - NF is written in the [Groovy programming language](https://en.wikipedia.org/wiki/Apache_Groovy)
+  - NF is designed to run on [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) instances

 #### Nextflow Tools
  - 📘 Link to using [Nextflow cli](https://www.nextflow.io/docs/edge/cli.html) for scripting